LMFDB/lmfdb-inventory/db-genus2_curves.md

 * Origin: Code by Andrew Booker.
 * Extent: Data known for all curves in the genus 2 curves database.
 First zeroes and L-factors (primes up to 100) known.
+* NOTE: this information has moved to lfunctions (remove once fully documented there)

 <table border=2>